ShahzaibSE/tiny-short-animation-page-bootcamp-2020/README.md

 # tiny-short-animation-page-bootcamp-2020

-Welcome to an animated website of a technology startup.
+This is a prototype of index page using short animations.
 It has been developed using ReactJS view library.<br/>
 ### [Demo](http://shahzaibnoor-tiny-short-animation-bootcamp-2020.surge.sh)

 <br/>